Mix a Great Dirty Martini Like the Professionals

 At Musso and Frank, they cure their own olives, and the brine is from an in-house recipe that dates back to the ’30s.
-While you might not have the patience to cure your own olives (at home or otherwise), what is important is that your brine is sourced from higher quality brands.
-Or you can purchase fresh olives from high-end groceries’ olive bars.
+While you might not have the patience to cure your own olives, what is important is that your brine is sourced from higher quality brands.
+Or you can purchase fresh olives from high-end grocery store olive bars.

 Learn the perfect ratio

 Yes, there is such a thing as a dirty martini that’s too dirty.
 Too much olive brine will render the cocktail undrinkable.
-There has to be the perfect balance between the base spirit and the brine.
+(Okay, depends on who you ask—some prefer their martinis filthy.)
+For most drinkers, there has to be the perfect balance between the base spirit and the brine.